inductivekickback/rad/README.md

 int rad_tx_laser_x_blast(const struct device *dev, rad_msg_laser_x_t *msg);
 ```
 #### Dynasty
-The "Dynasty" blasters have a team ID as well as a weapon type.
+My "Dynasty" blasters have a team ID as well as a weapon type.
 Two of the weapon types, shotgun and SMG, share the same IR code but differ in their sound effects.
 These messages also contain a third field that appears to be some kind of checksum (which is handled automatically by the driver and doesn't need to be supplied when transmitting):
 ```
 typedef enum
 {